What You Need To Know About GMO Foods?

 According to a recent study, GMO farmers have reduced pesticides used by over 8.3 % between 1996 and 2018.

-GMO crops have been altered to withstand some insects , weeds or pests.
-An example are the BT corn or BT cotton.
+GMO crops have been altered to withstand some insects, weeds, or pests.
+An example is the BT corn or BT cotton.
 They are coded with Bacillus thuringiensis, a naturally occurring soil bacteria.
-This bacterium has protein that protect the crop from many pest attacks thus reducing the need to spray them with pesticides.
+This bacterium has protein that protects the crop from many pest attacks thus reducing the need to spray them with pesticides.

 Apart from lowering your cost of growing food, it helps you reduce your carbon footprint.